carlosdamazio/zend-rest-example/README.md

 called "categories", and an Angular 7 app for interfacing the whole process.

 ## Installation
-To run this project there are 2 options: using Docker Compose or running them stanalone.
+To run this project there are 2 options: using Docker Compose or running them standalone.
 To do so:
 1. Make sure you have Docker and Docker Compose;
 2. If you want the hard way, just make sure you have Composer and Npm installed.